ljbade/wolf4sdl/README.txt

    all colors are wrong.
 This only appears in fullscreen mode, so consider using the --windowed option in that case.

 Credits:
  - Special thanks to id Software!
-Without the source code we would still have to throw with hex editors and disassemblers after Wolfenstein 3D ;D
+Without the source code we would still have to pelt Wolfenstein 3D with hex editors and disassemblers ;D
  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
  - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.
+ - Thanks to Codetech for his help on Code::Blocks and Dev-C++.

 Licenses:
  - The original source code of Wolfenstein 3D: license-id.txt